The Candida Diet

 Staying Active with Rock Climbing

 This is part of a short series of articles that I have written on travel.
-I have always thought that one of the best ways to improve your health is by staying active and challenging yourself to do new things.
+I have always thought that one of the best ways to improve your health and beat Candida is by staying active and challenging yourself to do new things.
 International travel just happens to fit those criteria perfectly.
-So get on a boat or an airplane, start traveling, and enjoy all the health benefits that it brings!
+So get on a boat or an airplane, start traveling, and enjoy the reduction in your Candida symptoms and improvement in your overall health!

 Rock climbing is a physically strenuous form of entertainment and exercise that involves either climbing up a mountain or rock to a particular spot, or climbing up an artificial rock structure.
 While climbing in an indoor climbing gym is relatively safe, the same can not be said for rock climbing that is undertaken out of doors.
 Climbing up the face of a rock or mountain requires specialized rock climbing equipment as well as instruction.